Maternity benefit - One of our female employees is not not covered under ESIC

 Hi Pragya,

-For your last question, an employer CAN'T deny the employee from providing maternity benefits like paid leaves and reimbursement of maternity claims it as If any employer contravenes the provisions of this Act or the rules made thereunder he shall be punishable with imprisonment which may extend to three months, or with fine which may extend to five hundred rupees, or with both.
+Regarding your last question, an employer CAN'T deny the employee from providing maternity benefits like paid leave and reimbursement of maternity claims.
+If any employer contravenes the provisions of this Act or the rules made thereunder, he shall be punishable with imprisonment, which may extend to three months, or with a fine, which may extend to five hundred rupees, or with both.
+Hope this information helps you.

 vmlakshminarayanan